History of Ronald Acuña Jr. in Timeline

 2016: Time with Gulf Coast Braves and Rome Braves

-In 2016, Acuña played 42 games combined between the Gulf Coast Braves and Rome Braves, batting .312/.392/.429 with four home runs and 19 RBIs.
-He also played for the Melbourne Aces of the Australian Baseball League and was named an ABL All-Star after the season.
+In 2016, Acuña played for the Gulf Coast Braves and Rome Braves, with an injury impacting his time.
+After the season, he played for the Melbourne Aces of the Australian Baseball League and was named an ABL All-Star.

 2017: Arizona Fall League Championship and MVP

-After the 2017 minor league regular season, Acuña joined the Arizona Fall League (AFL) and played 23 games for the Peoria Javelinas.
-He won the league championship and was named the AFL's youngest most valuable player.
+After the 2017 minor league regular season, Acuña joined the Arizona Fall League.
+He won the league championship and claimed league MVP honors, becoming the AFL's youngest most valuable player.

-In 2017, Acuña made his first appearances in Grapefruit League games, started the year with the Florida Fire Frogs, was promoted to the Mississippi Braves, named to the All-Star Futures Game roster in July, and reported to the Gwinnett Braves after the All-Star break.
+In 2017, Acuña made appearances in Grapefruit League games and started the year with the Florida Fire Frogs, later being promoted to the Mississippi Braves.
+He was named to the All-Star Futures Game roster and played for the Gwinnett Braves, hitting .325 with 21 homers and 44 stolen bases for the year.

 On July 29, 2023, Acuña stole his 50th base, becoming the first player since 2017 to reach the mark.